dr-Akari/qmk_firmware/docs/hardware_drivers.md

 ## 24xx series external I2C EEPROM

-Support for an external I2C-based EEPROM instead of using the on-chip EEPROM.
-For more information on how to setup the driver see the [EEPROM Driver](eeprom_driver.md) page.
+Support for an external I2C-based EEPROM instead of using the on-chip NVRAM.
+For more information on how to setup the driver see the [NVRAM Driver](nvram_driver.md) page.